Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-snowflake.md

 - **Username** - `eppo_user`
 - **Password** - the `<password>` you chose

-4. Enter the values into the form, then click **Test Connection**.
+4. Enter the values into the form (which should look like the screenshot below), then click **Test Connection**.
 Once this test succeeds, save your settings.

 ![Snowflake warehouse connection](../../../static/img/connecting-data/snowflake-connection.png)

-Note: Eppo uses [Google Secret Manager](https://cloud.google.com/secret-manager) to store and manage your credentials.
+**Note**: Eppo uses [Google Secret Manager](https://cloud.google.com/secret-manager) to store and manage your credentials.
 Credentials are never stored in plaintext, and Secret Manager can only be accessed via authorized roles in GCP, where all usage is monitored and logged.

 ### Updating Credentials

-Credential can be updated at any time within the Admin panel of the app.
+Credentials can be updated at any time within the Admin panel of the app.